huwwpnotes/huwwpnotes.github.io/pages/system.md

 #### Linux

-Atacking the kernel is the easiest route to Linux priviledge escalation, it is also the fast to test.
+Atacking the kernel is the easiest route to Linux priviledge escalation, it is also the fastest to test.

 We start with determining our version/checking for exploits.